all

 pdb2reaction all runs the entire workflow end-to-end:

-pocket extraction → (optional) staged UMA scan → recursive MEP search (path-search, GSM/DMF) → merge back into the full system → (optional) TS optimization + IRC (tsopt) → (optional) vibrational analysis / thermochemistry (freq) → (optional) single-point DFT (dft).
+Active site model extraction → (optional) staged scan → MEP search (recursive path-search by default) → (optional) TS optimization + IRC (tsopt) → (optional) vibrational analysis / thermochemistry (freq) → (optional) single-point DFT (dft).
+Use --refine-path False to fall back to single-pass path-opt (GSM/DMF).
+The default MLIP backend is UMA; select an alternative with -b/--backend.

 Important